keras-team/keras-io/guides/md/serialization_and_saving.md

 <div class="k-default-codeblock">
 ```
+WARNING: Logging before flag parsing goes to stderr.
-W0611 15:19:09.533702 4624426432 load.py:128] No training configuration found in save file, so the model was *not* compiled.
+W0708 14:12:24.803453 4591322560 load.py:134] No training configuration found in save file, so the model was *not* compiled.
 Compile it manually.

-Original model: <__main__.CustomModel object at 0x14b574b90>
+Original model: <__main__.CustomModel object at 0x14771b390>
-Loaded model: <tensorflow.python.keras.saving.saved_model.load.CustomModel object at 0x14b712490>
+Loaded model: <tensorflow.python.keras.saving.saved_model.load.CustomModel object at 0x1483c3a10>

 ```
 </div>